You are here

 Click here to download the rules governing the traineeship programme at the EUISS.

-The processing of personal data by the EUISS is governed by Regulation (EC) N°45/2001.
+The processing of personal data by the EUISS is governed by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) N° 45/2001 and Decision N° 1247/2002/EC.
 By submitting an application for a traineeship, the applicant consents to the processing of the personal data contained in the application form and the supporting documents enclosed therewith, in the sense of Article 5 (a) of the Regulation.
 The personal data in question is collected by the EUISS for the sole purpose of the selection of trainees.